Florentine Ghetto: Ghetto structure

-The Florentine Ghetto itself, which was made up of almost 500 men, women and children, was constructed in the center of the Tuscan capital.
-It consisted of a piazza (center place) and a narrow street that were enclosed by gates that shut every night.
+The Florentine Ghetto itself, which was made up of almost 500 men, women, and children, was constructed in the center of the Tuscan capital.
+It consisted of a piazza (center place) and a narrow street that was enclosed by gates that shut every night.
 The population of the Ghetto comprised less than 1% of Florence's total population of around 60,000.
 Geographically, the Ghetto was just north of the Mercato Vecchio, which became a positive attribute later on for the many Jews who were involved in trading.
-Physically, the Ghetto did not look much different than any other nook in a large city, with the exception of the large gates at either end.
+Physically, the Ghetto did not look much different than any other nook in a large city, except for the large gates at either end.
 The physical appearance of the Ghetto was intentionally created to show that the presence of the Jews in that area was merely insignificant to the people on the outside.
 "The Ghetto was designed to be seen as simultaneously powerful, functional, and unobtrusive."
 Cosimo I of the Medici, who was mainly responsible for the Ghetto's construction, emphasized the importance of the Jews working with the commerce within their own enclosed area while still remaining inconspicuous to those who were not living there.

 Life in the Ghetto

 Physical markers

-Soon after the creation of the Ghetto, the Medici decided that an effective way to distinguish between Jews and non-Jews of Florence was to not only segregate the Jews, but by forcing them to wear physical markers that further set them apart from the people living outside of the Ghetto's gates.
+Soon after the creation of the Ghetto, the Medici decided that an effective way to distinguish between Jews and non-Jews of Florence was to not only segregate the Jews but by force them to wear physical markers that further set them apart from the people living outside of the Ghetto's gates.
 The branding that the Jews were subjected to differed between males and females; males were required to wear hats made out of any yellow fabric at all hours of the day, while females were required to wear shirts with yellow right sleeves.
 The implications of Jews not abiding by these "dress code" rules were high.
 However, many Jews chose to accept the risks of not following these laws because of the vast difference in treatment that they received by non-Jews under different physical circumstances.
 Some Jews, however, were able to find loopholes in the dress code system.
-For example, a Jewish banker named Prospero Marino requested and petitioned wearing the yellow cap by claiming that it hindered the success of his business activities.
+For example, a Jewish banker named Prospero Marino requested and petitioned to wear the yellow cap by claiming that it hindered the success of his business activities.
 "The yellow badge was certainly a sign of Jewishness – but even more, it was a sign of poverty and powerlessness."
-For the majority of Jews in the Florentine Ghetto who were forced into wearing this segno, ("sign" or "mark"), they soon approached a multitude of difficulties when it came to establishing themselves in the world of commerce because of how hesitant non-Jews were to implementing business relationships with them.
+For the majority of Jews in the Florentine Ghetto who were forced into wearing this segno, ("sign" or "mark"), soon approached a multitude of difficulties when it came to establishing themselves in the world of commerce because of how hesitant non-Jews were to implementing business relationships with them.